Pain management: Self-management

+Future directions

+A 2023 review said that future chronic pain diagnosis and treatment would be more personalized and precision based.

 Society and culture

 The medical treatment of pain as practiced in Greece and Turkey is called algology (from the Greek άλγος, algos, "pain").
 The Hellenic Society of Algology and the Turkish Algology-Pain Society are the relevant local bodies affiliated to the International Association for the Study of Pain (IASP).

 Undertreatment

 Undertreatment of pain is the absence of pain management therapy for a person in pain when treatment is indicated.